vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 [124]:
-[126]: Like the ground "because it is knowable" which applics to things regardless of whether they are eternal or not.
+[126]:

 [[135]]
 [127]: Obviously, if the ground were not known, it could not be stated.
 [128]: This objection seems to speak to the summary denial that the ground is unestablished through reversion.
 [129]: Be it repeated that the validity, authoritativeness, etc. of Verbal Statements (ie, fabdapramānja) is founded on the basic assumption that statements truly and accurately communicate their things-meant (artha), that a word accurately conveys its meaning.
 Among these thingsmeant Yamuna includes facts as well as kargas, hence the following debate with the Prabhakara,